 2. Facilitate good arguments about AI xrisk, and about approaches to risk mitigation.

 3. Convince you to take AI risk seriously.
-(I’ll talk about what I mean by this in a bit).
+(I’ll talk about what I mean by this in a bit; basically it means that this should influence your actions).

 Post Outline